Pros and cons of technology in education and Can technology replace teachers?

 Technology tools present universal tools that enable teachers to educate all types of students, including those who are struggling or have special needs, These include voice recognition, text-to-speech converter, translator, volume control, word prediction software & other assistive technologies, There are many resources for education & making learning more fun & effective, There are many apps, e-textbooks & organizational platforms.

-Advantages of Educational technology
+Advantages of Educational Technology

-Technology helps the students make the task of learning easier & allow for the product creation that would once have been impossible, Students had to venture to the library & sort through stacks of books to find the information, With the aid of technology, they can gather the information almost instantly, Because the Internet allows students to gather the information more rapidly, and teachers can commonly squeeze more learning into their lessons.
+Technology helps the students make the task of learning easier and allows for the product creation that would once have been impossible, Students had to venture to the library & sort through stacks of books to find the information, With the aid of technology, they can gather the information almost instantly, Because the Internet allows students to gather the information more rapidly, and teachers can commonly squeeze more learning into their lessons.

 Technology helps students with special needs to thrive in academic settings, They can use adaptive word processor apps & programs that speak for children who struggle with language, Educational technology allows students to communicate and be involved with their teachers & classmates, Technology in the classroom is not meant to replace the teacher, the idea is to create a flexible learning environment that breeds innovation.